-We study a dynamic, equilibrium framework with ingredients that are key to the issues at hand.
-Three of them are central.
-First, as in Guner, Kaygusuz and Ventura (2012-a, 2012-b), we provide a detailed modeling of the labor force participation of married females across heterogenous couples.
-This matters as a large expansion of current subsidy arrangements would affect married households, and males and females in different households are expected to react differently.
-Second, we carefully take into account the presence of children across married and single households, and the associated childcare costs.
-In addition, we model the means-tested nature of current subsidy arrangements, which naturally permits a clean policy analysis of their expansion.
+Three key features, which we model together in a unified framework, distinguish our work from related papers.
+First, as in Guner, Kaygusuz and Ventura (2012-a, 2012-b), we allow for jointly determined labor-supply decisions of spouses at the extensive and intensive margins.
+In particular, we provide a detailed modeling of the labor force participation of married females across heterogenous couples.
+This matters as a large expansion of current subsidy arrangements would affect married households, and changes in both extensive and intensive margins within married households are possibly substantial for generous subsidies.
+Second, in line with data, we account for the presence of children across married and single households and the associated childcare costs.
+Specifically, we model the means-tested nature of current subsidy programs, which naturally permits a clean policy analysis of their expansion.
 Finally, we model the dynamic costs and benefits of participation decisions by allowing the labor market skills of females to depreciate due to childbearing disruptions.
-Hence, the expansions of subsidy arrangements that we consider capture potential increases in female skills, and corresponding effects on wage-gender gaps .
+Hence, the expansions of subsidy arrangements that we consider capture potential increases in female skills, and corresponding effects on gender wage gaps.